 - Snapping Turtles

-Swine, poultry, cattle, horses, and sheep are the common domesticated animals, but you have to meet several legal requirements when importing them.
+Swine, poultry, cattle, horses, and sheep are common domesticated animals, but they can only be imported under several legal requirements.
 However, dogs and cats can be brought in, and Hawaii is rabies-free.

 The Most Dangerous Hawaii Animals

 The majority of Hawaii’s animal species are no threat to humans, but some can be fatally dangerous; they mostly live in the ocean surrounding the archipelago, but a few can be found on land too.

 One of the most dangerous creatures in Hawaii, the box jellyfish is venomous.
 Also called marine stingers and sea wasps, box jellyfish have tentacles covered in barbed stingers, which help them to live on a diet of shrimp and small fish.

 The venom of the jellyfish is potentially fatal to humans.
 They have toxins that harm the human heart – if stung by a box jellyfish, your body will go into shock, and you could drown as a result; it could also cause heart failure.

 Those who survive are known to experience agonising pain spanning for weeks.
 However, lifeguards in Hawaii are quite meticulous and they close off the beaches if any box jellyfish are spotted.
 Always remember to speak to your hotel staff before going for a swim at the beaches.